 I also work as a church organist and am an examiner (grades and diplomas) for the Associated Board of the Royal Schools of Music.
 I am a Fellow of the Incorporated Society of Musicians (ISM) - the musicians’ professional body.

-I hold a current DBS check certificate obtained in connection with my work as an ABRSM examiner.
+I hold a current CRB obtained in connection with my work as an ABRSM examiner.